 We notice cancer more often if we or someone we know has had it.
 If we have had a personal experience of cancer or know someone who has been diagnosed, it is natural to want to find out what caused the disease.
 We might then become aware of other people around us who have also developed cancer, such as our neighbours or work colleagues.
 In such circumstances, it is common for people to think that these cancers may be linked, or worry that they resulted from exposure to something in our environment.

 Cancer is more common with age.
 Sadly, this means that the older we get, the more likely it is that we will know many people with cancer.

-The Texas sharp shooter effect.
-This is a common statistical problem where coincidences can seem like they have hidden meaning.
+This can be explained by something called the Texas Sharp Shooter effect.
 The name comes from an imaginary Texan who fires his weapon at a barn door.
 After he has fired a hundred shots, he finds the closest cluster of bullet holes, draws a bulls-eye around them, and claims to be a sharpshooter.